Land Acknowledgement

 Seed Room Consulting

-We acknowledge that the land on which we gather and on which we are located is the traditional and unceded territory of the Mi’kmaq People and we are governed by the Peace and Friendship Treaty.
+We acknowledge that the land on which Sobia lives and works is the traditional and unceded territory of the Mi'kmaq People and we are governed by the Peace and Friendship Treaty.
+We believe in honouring the treaties but also recognizing that many treaties were signed under duress and false pretenses set by the Crown.

 We recognize that European colonization of Turtle Island established the white supremacist systems and structures we work to dismantle today.